dhikshanya06/queuectl/README.md

 </ul>

 <h3>Logs (per-job)</h3>
-Show the captured stdout and stderr for a job.
-Here are the last N lines:
+<p>Show the captured stdout and stderr for a job.
+Here are the last N lines:</p>

 ```bash
 queuectl logs job1 --tail 50